 Does height matter in life insurance?

 Yes, height can matter for some life insurance companies.
-Many insurance companies use a weight and height chart to assess risk, and this can affect the cost of life insurance premiums.
+Many insurance companies use a weight and height chart to assess risk, affecting the cost of life insurance premiums.

 What is the weight according to age?

-There is no one-size-fits-all answer to this question, as weight can vary depending on a number of factors, including age, health, and lifestyle.
+There is no one-size-fits-all answer to this question, as weight can vary depending on factors such as age, health, and lifestyle.
 However, the Centers for Disease Control and Prevention (CDC) provides general guidelines for healthy weight ranges according to age.

 What does your height have to be for life insurance?

-There is no one-size-fits-all answer to this question, as the height.
+There is no one-size-fits-all answer to this question as height.
 However, many life insurance companies use a weight and height chart to help assess risk and set premiums.

 Why do life insurance companies ask how tall you are?